determined-ai/determined/docs/tutorials/_index.rst

  Quickstart
 ************

-If you are new to Determined, visit the :ref:`Quickstart for Model Developers <qs-mdldev>` where you'll learn how to perform the following tasks:
+If you are new to Determined, find out how to :ref:`qs-webui`.
+For a deeper dive, visit the :ref:`Quickstart for Model Developers <qs-mdldev>` where you'll learn how to perform the following
+tasks:

 -  Train on a local, single CPU or GPU.
 -  Run a distributed training job on multiple GPUs.